Shaheen III#

 A PI has a default allocation of 80TB on

-filesystem.
+projectfilesystem.
 This is shared among the members of the project.
-The usage ofproject
+The usage ofprojectfilesystem can be queried by using thekpqutility (shorthand for KSL PI Quota).
+An example output ofkpqis shown below:

 > kpq <project-id>